Approximating Min-Mean-Cycle for low-diameter graphs in near-optimal time and memory: Concluding the approximation algorithm

-By Theorem~\ref{thm:mmc:reduction:all}, $\Algbal$ succesfully approximates $\MMC$ for \textit{any} choice of the approximate Matrix Balancing subroutine $\ApproxBalance$.
+By Theorem~\ref{thm:mmc:reduction:all}, $\Algbal$ approximates $\MMC$ using any approximate balancing subroutine $\ApproxBalance$.
 The fastest practical instantiations of $\ApproxBalance$ are variants of Osborne's algorithm~\citep{Osborne60}.
 In particular, combining Theorem~\ref{thm:mmc:reduction:all} with the recent analysis of the Random Osborne algorithm in~\citep{AltPar20bal} yields the following near-linear runtime for approximating $\MMC$ on graphs with polylogarithmic diameter, both in expectation and with high probability.
 To emphasize the algorithm's practicality, below we write the single logarithmic factor in the runtime rather than hiding it with the $\Otilde$ notation.